About Me

 Personal

 My life is more than research!
-I’m a fan of a lot of things and am probably a little too immersed in popular and fan culture.
-I love to bake (and sometimes share the product with my lab), cook, read, write, and make art.
-I review books on the side too!
-Outside of computer science, I’m also interested in physics, math, media studies, and social history.
-I care deeply about education justice and equity, inside and outside of computer science, and inside and outside of the academy.
+I’m a fan of a lot of things, and am probably a little too immersed in the online world.
+I love to bake cook, read, write, and make art.
+I read a lot of fiction and review books on the side.